BrainsChange/Digital-Signal-Processing-Courseware/README.md

 1) Click Cell | All Output |Clear
 2) Click Kernel | Restart Kernel and Clear Outputs of All Cells… | Restart

-- Reminder: run the first code cell (right after the “Setup” text cell) in of our Jupyter Notebook files.
+-Reminder: run the first code cell (right after the “Setup” text cell) in of our Jupyter Notebook files.
 It runs some initialization code that later code will need, so do that before you run later cells.

-- So be sure to run that initialization cell before you move on.
+-So be sure to run that initialization cell before you move on.

-- There are several commands relevant to ending a session under the File option in the menu bar.
+-There are several commands relevant to ending a session under the File option in the menu bar.

+-Click File | Close and Shut Down Notebook Ctrl+Shift+Q | OK

+-Click File | Log Out or Shut Down

+-It’s OK close browser the tab, the browser, and/or the Power Shell text box.

 ###Originally written in Mathematica by J. Christopher Edgar.
 Conversion to Jupyter Notebook by Song Liu.